MozillaReality/horizon/README.md

 * Navigate to Tools -> Web Developer -> WebIDE
 * Click Select Runtime -> Remote Runtime
 * By default you should be able to connect to the running browser at: localhost:6000

+## Maintainers

+Run this command to publish a new tag to GitHub and version to npm:

+    npm run release